 As for flours, I've tried it with regular white flour, spelt flour and einkorn flour.
 They all work well, but all these flours need different amounts of liquid.
 Regular white flour usually needs 1 cup of milk, depending on the altitude and the brand of flour, etc.

-I haven’t used whole wheat flour myself on this Healthy Fry Bread Recipe.
+I haven't used whole wheat flour myself on this Recipe.
 I usually use einkorn flour.
-It’s so light, easy to work with and delicious.
+It's so light, easy to work with, and delicious.
 But if you want to do whole wheat flour, you will probably need more liquid.
-Also, let the dough rest for 10 minutes instead of 5 minutes to give it time for the flour to soak up the liquid so the tacos aren’t dry and gritty.
+Also, let the dough rest for 10 minutes instead of 5 minutes to give it time for the flour to soak up the liquid so the tacos aren't dry and gritty.

 Alternately, you could put your dry ingredients in a food processor and let it run on the dough setting and slowly add milk until it pulls together and comes away from the side into a ball.
-It’s actually pretty cool and fun that way.
-Hope you have fun making my Healthy Fry Bread Recipe.
+It's actually pretty cool and fun that way.
+I hope you have fun making my Fry Bread.

 - Prep Time: 20 minutes